Two comfortable canal apartments in the heart of the historic city centre of Amsterdam

 De Klimmuur - Climbing Wall

-On Dijkgracht (near Central Station) is an indoor climbing centre where you and your kids can practice your rock-climbing skills.
+On DijkSgracht 2 (near Central Station) is an indoor climbing centre where you and your kids can practice your rock-climbing skills.
 Beginners as well as more experienced climbers are welcome; wall heights vary from 3 up to 21 meters.

 The canal tour is a must-do.
 It literally gives you a different perspective of the city.
 Many tours to choose from.
 Here are some alternatives.
 Explore the wet side of Amsterdam!
 For sight-seeing, there’s nothing like taking one of the canal boats, a fun experience for both kids and adults.
-You can also use them for transportation by catching one of the Canal Bus boats at a number of locations in the Nieuwmarkt area.
-Or even rent a canal bike!
-What’s more, you can take a brunch cruise or (for the grown-ups) dinner cruise or candlelight cruise from Lovers or Holland International, both on Prins Hendrikkade.
-Ferries from the rear side of Central Station, going back and forth to either Amsterdam North or KNSM island, are free and a short (5-15 minutes) trip.
+Ferries from the rear side of Central Station, going back and forth to either Amsterdam North or NDSM island, are free and a short (5-15 minutes) trip.
 Take that one to NDSM it is longer and have a coffee at NDSM.